- Student Life Menu

 - 12:00 a.m. (midnight) to 9:00 a.m. on Friday and Saturday

-During quiet hours, residents are requested to refrain from congregating in the hallway or lobby areas; loud talking or laughing, pounding, running; playing loud music, radios, television, or musical instruments.
-Quiet hours pertain to the interior and surrounding areas of the residence halls including, but not limited to, the Quad area and the areas immediately surrounding all residence halls.
+During quiet hours, residents are requested to refrain from congregating in the hallway or HUB areas; loud talking or laughing, pounding, running; playing loud music, radios, television, or musical instruments.
+Quiet hours pertain to the interior and surrounding areas of the residence halls including, but not limited to, the HUB area and the areas immediately surrounding all residence halls.

 During posted final exams periods, quiet hours will be 24-hours a day.